What Is a Semi Inground Pool?

 Water Temperature

 While this isn’t necessarily a deal-breaker for most, you may experience a higher water temperature with a semi inground pool.
 This is because some, if not most, of the walls are partially above ground.
-Therefore, the pool can trap more heat since the walls are exposed.
+And due to the exposed walls, the pool can trap more heat.

 Fully inground pools tend to have a lower water temperature because the ground completely surrounds their walls.
 A way to combat the higher water temperature of your semi inground pool is to purchase a pool chiller.